timescale/unstructured-pgai-example/README.md

 (4 rows)
 ```

-# Fetching TimescaleDB documentation
+# Importing content from web pages

-You can fetch the TimescaleDB documentation and insert it into the database using the `fetch_timescale_pages.py` script.
+The other example fetches the TimescaleDB documentation and inserts into the database using the `fetch_timescale_pages.py` script.

 ```bash
 python fetch_timescale_pages.py